A 58 year old man pleaded guilty to carrying out unlicensed tattoo work when he appeared at South Tyneside Magistrates Court, November 12, 2014.

 Local authorities are currently using existing licensing and registration powers as well as adopted bylaws to stem the worst practices, but increasing numbers of tattooists and piercers -scratchers- are operating outside of these controls.
 This can often mean that local authority officers can only take action once things go wrong

-The Tattoo and Piercing Industry Union, TPIU, is also calling on immediate action to stop the illegal trade. ynuk.tv has more on the story.
+The Tattoo and Piercing Industry Union, TPIU, also called on immediate action to stop the illegal trade. ynuk.tv for more on the story.
+Don’t miss the video

 — YourNewsUKtv (@YourNewsUKtv) September 29, 2016